lynzrand/gettapped/readme.md

 ### SocialForces

-Implements the [Social Forces algorithm][socialforces] (Dirk Helbing, et al. 1998) in Koikatsu.
+Implements the [Social Forces model][socialforces] (Dirk Helbing, et al. 1998) in Koikatsu.

 I have ABSOLUTELY no idea why I'm doing this.
+It's buggy, and the numbers need a further refinement.

 ## Installing